2gis/mobile-sdk-ios-demo/README.md

 ## Installation

-To install this SDK, add a package dependency to your project, specifying `https://github.com/2gis/mobile-sdk-map-swift-package` as the URL.

-You can find more information about using Swift packages in the [official documentation]((https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)).
+To install this SDK, you need to add a package dependency to your project.
+See the [official documentation](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) for more information on using Swift packages.

+2GIS iOS SDK is distributed in two versions: full and lite.
+The lite version does not include the routes and navigation functionality.

+Specify one of the following URLs when adding a dependency to install the SDK:

+- `https://github.com/2gis/mobile-sdk-map-swift-package` - to get the lite version.
+- `https://github.com/2gis/mobile-sdk-full-swift-package` - to get the full version.

 ## Running the demo app